Marilyn Bowering

 Marilyn Bowering (born April 13, 1949) is a Canadian poet, novelist and playwright.
 As well as several adventure novels and many books of poetry, Bowering has also scripted a number of dramatic works and a libretto.

-Early life
+Personal life

 Bowering was born in Winnipeg, Manitoba, and grew up in Victoria, British Columbia.
 She studied English at the University of Victoria, and graduated with a Master of Arts degree.